NeuroDesk/neurodesk.github.io/content/en/docs/Getting Started/Neurocommand/hpc.md

 export APPTAINER_BINDPATH=$PWD
 ```
 ### Install Containers
-- If these steps were successful, the help will be displayed
+- If these steps are successful, the help will be displayed
 - Install all or only specific containers by following the instructions displayed

 ### To download all containers (be careful - there are a lot of containers!)